OlaQla/First-Milestones-Project/README.md

 # Aleksandra Kula - The story of space
 Code Institute, User - Centric frontent development 2019
+# User Story

 This is educational project for elementary school students.
+They come to the website with questions in need of answering and learn about our Solar System.
 The purposes of this project are to promote STEM subjects in elementary schools while learning how to build good looking responsive websites by just using CSS3.